 In celebration of my blog’s 3rd birthday, I made a birthday cake (kind of).
-Fittingly, this recipe is a variation of one developed by Heidi Swanson of 101 Cookbooks.
-It’s fitting because her blog was the one that inspired me to start my own.
-The first time I tried her Lemony Olive Oil Banana Bread, it became a staple in my recipe arsenal.
-For this one, I subbed the dark chocolate for dark chocolate toffee, nixed the lemon, and topped the cake with a toffee-molasses glaze.
+Fittingly, this recipe is a variation of Heidi Swanson’s Lemony Olive Oil Banana Bread because her blog (and this recipe) inspired it all.
+For my version, I subbed the dark chocolate for dark chocolate toffee, nixed the lemon, and topped the cake with a toffee-molasses glaze.
 I really love this for its simplicity, its not-too-sweetness, and its shape shifting abilities to act as a breakfast bread or dessert.

 A hybrid between a shortbread and oatmeal cookie is a perfect base for sweet, rich banana pudding.
 The cookie itself is not too sweet and stands up to the pudding without getting too soggy.
 I made homemade pudding here because it’s not that much more laborious than the heat-and-serve kind you get in the grocery store, and I had control of the amount of sugar.
 The boxed variety could easily be substituted.